 This scholarship supports outstanding School of Information students interested in public libraries.
 The amount varies.
 In addition to meeting general eligibility requirements (see requirements listed above), the applicant must be an Arizona resident.

 This scholarship supports students interested in cataloging and is merit-based.
 The amount varies.
 General eligibility requirements apply (see requirements listed above).

 Fay and Lawrence Clark Powell Scholarship

 This scholarship supports outstanding non-resident School of Information students with a background in humanities.
 The amount varies.
-In addition to general eligibility requirements (see requirements listed above), your must be enrolled for a minimum of 12 graduate credits during the term of the award.
+In addition to general eligibility requirements (see requirements listed above), your must be enrolled full time during the term of the award.

 Medical/Health Sciences Library School Scholarships

 The Medical Library Group of Southern California and Arizona continually and vigorously supports the recruitment of outstanding candidates to the profession of health sciences librarianship.
 One scholarship of $1500 is awarded annually to an excellent School of Information student who has shown evidence of interest in pursuing the health sciences specialization in librarianship.
 Application deadline is Dec 15.
 See application details.

 Knowledge River Scholars Program

 Students in our Master of Arts in Library and Information Science with a commitment to serving Latinx and or Native American populations may apply to the Knowledge River program.
 Each year, Knowledge River selects a cohort of students who receive opportunities for academic support, specialized advising, cohort support, participation in a cohort-based learning community, mentorship, access to the 200+ Knowledge River alumni, and professional development activities.